laravel/docs/http-client.md

                $request['role'] == 'Developer';
     });

-Besides that you can also expect that a specific request was not sent by using `assertNotSent`:
+If needed, you may assert that a specific request was not sent using the `assertNotSent` method:

     Http::fake();